 Users who were the unfortunate lot to come upon bugs will be equally happy.
 If they left your app because they were frustrated, they’d be quick to come back to see the improvements.
 In this way, you can bring back old loyal app users who, for one reason or another, left and were wary of returning.

 Also, when you respond to a user review, the user will get notified that their review received a developer response.
 They can see what you updated, go back to check out the app, and finally change their initial low rating to a higher one.
 It’s a win-win for everyone!

-This Camera360 user ended up changing their negative rating to a 5-stars after receiving a reply to their app review.
+This Camera360 user ended up changing their negative rating to a 5-star after receiving a reply to their app review.

 Replying to reviews is one of the best ways to not only bring in new users but also increase your app retention rate.

 Address each app user personally but be sure not to release private information